2.5 Financial Statements of Businesses Acquired or to Be Acquired (Rule 3-05)

 abbreviated financial statements — that is, audited statements of assets acquired and

-liabilities assumed (in lieu of a full balance sheet) and audited statements of revenues
+liabilities assumed (in lieu of a full balance sheet), audited statements of revenues

-and expenses (in lieu of a full statement of operations) — to meet the financial
+and expenses (in lieu of a full statement of operations), and footnotes to the

-statement requirements in Rule 3-05 provided that certain qualifying conditions and
+Regulation S-X, Rule 3-05, provided that certain qualifying conditions and presentation

-presentation and disclosure requirements are met.
-Registrants may present such
+and disclosure requirements are met.
+Registrants may present such abbreviated financial

-abbreviated financial statements for an acquiree without seeking permission from the SEC
+statements for an acquiree without seeking permission from the SEC staff when the

-staff when the following qualifying conditions in Rule
+following qualifying conditions in Rule 3-05(e) are met:

-- The assets and revenue of the acquiree represent 20 percent or less of the assets and revenue of the seller as of and for the most recently completed fiscal year.
+- The assets and revenue (after intercompany eliminations) of the acquiree represent 20 percent or less of the assets and revenue of the seller as of and for the most recently completed fiscal year.

 - The acquiree’s financial statements have not been previously prepared.

-- The acquiree was not a separate entity, subsidiary, operating segment,13 or division during the periods for which its financial statements would be required.
+- The acquiree was not a separate entity, subsidiary, operating segment,12 or division during the periods for which its financial statements would be required.

 - The seller did not maintain the “distinct and separate accounts” that would be necessary to present financial statements that include the omitted expenses, and the preparation of such financial statements is impracticable.